rohanthechamp/stayease-app/README.md

 2. NextAuth receives the authenticated Google identity
 3. Frontend checks whether the guest exists in the Django backend
 4. If not, a guest record is created
-5. Backend issues guest access and refresh tokens
+5. Backend issues with guest access and refresh tokens
 6. Tokens are attached to protected API requests
 7. Expired access tokens are refreshed automatically